okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ## CloudFormation Designer

 A visual aid to help build the CF Stack.
+Ensure the template is also well written.